NormalVR/Normcore-Documentation/src/realtime/realtimetransform.md

 A common case where folks want this functionality is in order to pick up an object.
 Instead of reparenting, create an empty game object on your player character at the pick-up point.
 Then use a script that synchronizes the world position of the pick-up point object and the RealtimeTransform object that you would like to pick up.

-Visually this give you the same result and will avoid bugs related to reparenting.
+Visually, this gives you the same result and will avoid bugs related to reparenting.

 *Tip: If the RealtimeTransform object has a Rigidbody on it, make sure to use the `MovePosition()` and `MoveRotation()` methods in `FixedUpdate()`*